shriyanss/js-recon-labs/next_js/axios_app/prompt.md

 The `/api/adminugerHUGK897UYeilhefes/*` should be protected by basic authorization header with username:password as `adminugerHUGK897UYeilhefesuser12345:adminugerHUGK897UYeilhefespass54321`, both of which should be hardcoded in the client-side app.

-IMPORTANT: The client-side app should use axios.create() to make requests to the API.
+IMPORTANT: The client-side app should use fetch() to make requests to the API.

-Additionally, make sure that the app can be deployed in a docker container.
-So, also run the docker build command.